Riko Ueki: Youth

+Senior

 On 4 April 2019, Ueki debuted for the senior Japan national team against France.
 Later that year, Ueki was named to Japan's squad for the 2019 FIFA Women's World Cup; however, she was forced to withdraw due to injury on 31 May.

-2022 proved to be a true breakout year for Ueki with the national team, as she began to establish herself as a starting striker and finished the 2022 AFC Women's Asian Cup as Japan's top scorer with five goals, and joint second-highest goalscorer of the tournament as a whole.
+Ueki experienced a breakout year with the national team in 2022, as she began to establish herself as a starting striker and finished the 2022 AFC Women's Asian Cup as Japan's top scorer with five goals, and joint second-highest goalscorer of the tournament as a whole.

+On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.
+On July 31, 2023, Ueki scored in Japan's 2023 FIFA Women's World Cup Group C Round 3 match against Spain.

+On 14 June 2024, Ueki was included in the Japan squad for the 2024 Summer Olympics.

+Ueki was part of the Japan squad that won the 2025 SheBelieves Cup.

 Personal life

 One of Ueki's main hobbies is reading manga, also known as Japanese comics or graphic novels, and she revealed that she has a collection of over 1000 copies of such books at home.
 She was even invited to make a cameo appearance in a television drama adaptation of the manga series Shiyakusho that aired on TV Tokyo from October to December 2019.